Free Alternatives to Consolas

 What is the best free alternative to Consolas?

-Inconsolata is the best free alternative to Consolas with 90% similarity.
+Inconsolata is the best free alternative to Consolas with a FontAlternatives similarity score of 90%.
 It shares similar proportions and characteristics while being available under the OFL-1.1 license for both personal and commercial use at no cost.

 Can I use Inconsolata commercially?